-- Easily accessible and publicised on its website. - Simple to understand and put into practice. - Impartial and fair to all parties involved. - Respectful of confidentiality duties. - Continuously under improvement.
+- Easily accessible and publicised on its website. - Simple to understand and put into practice. - Impartial and fair to all parties involved. - · Respectful of confidentiality duties. - Continuously under improvement. - Fairly investigated, by an independent person where necessary. - Used to address all issues to provide appropriate and effective responses where necessary.